stempler/unpuzzle/README.md

 ### purgeEclipse

 **purgeEclipse** task cleans everything specific to Unpuzzle plugin.
 Particularly, it uninstalls installed maven artifacts and deletes directory $HOME/.unpuzzle.

+## Package based dependencies

+Dependencies for mavenized OSGi bundles are determine based on `Require-Bundle` and `Import-Package` instructions in the bundle manifests.
+To resolve package based dependencies an index is built over all the exported packages of the bundles available.
+This information is then used to find, for each `Import-Package` instruction, the bundles that provide the needed package.

+That means that package based dependencies can only be found in the locally downloaded bundles that are part of the configured eclipse sources.
+Thus there may be package dependencies that cannot be satisfied.
+To get an overview on which packages were not found and to identify possible problems related to that, reports files are generated in the unpuzzle directory when running *installEclipse* or *uploadEclipse*:

+* `unsatisfiedPackages-mandatory.json` - Lists all packages that were a *mandatory* dependency but could not be found, for each package information is included which bundles have the dependency and which version of the package they import (Note: often this may be packages that are available in a standard JRE and can be ignored)
+* `unsatisfiedPackages-optional.json` - Lists all packages that were a *optional* dependency but could not be found, for each package information is included which bundles have the dependency and which version of the package they import

+There may be multiple bundles that provide a package.
+All of the bundles that provide the imported package will be added as a dependency.
+Depending on the situation this may be desired or not.
+If for some reason you have different bundles representing the same library you may only want to use one of them, if you have different bundles that add different classes to a package you will probably want to include them all.
+There is an additional report file generated (`packageExportOverlaps.json`) that lists all packages that are supplied by different dependencies for you to analyse and possibly adapt the configuration if you identify any issues.

 ## Configuration DSL